"Within-trial" prognostic score adjustment is targeted maximum likelihood estimation: Within-trial prognostic score adjustment

+A final wrinkle is that the initial outcome regression $\hat\mu$ generally needs to be ``cross-fit'' in order to assure $\sqrt n$-consistency of the point estimate and consistency of the standard error.
+This has been discussed elsewhere and is not essential to our presentation so we postpone any further discussion to Section~\ref{sec:discussion} \cite{cv_tmle, dml, aipw-tmle-2, aipw-tmle-3}.

+TMLE generally performs better than G-computation due to the debiasing.
+In the context of an RCT, inverse propensity weighting (IPW) is the same as the unadjusted estimate, which is less efficient than TMLE.
+Augmented IPW (AIPW) is another tool for debiasing the plug-in based on an estimate $\hat\mu$ from a machine learning model.
+AIPW is asymptotically equivalent to TMLE and they tend to behave very similarly.
+Many papers have examined the relationship between these different estimators, but this is not the focus of our current work \cite{aipw-tmle-1, aipw-tmle-2, aipw-tmle-3}.

-\section{within-trial prognostic score adjustment}
+\section{Within-trial prognostic score adjustment}

+Next we show that constructing a prognostic score within the trial and using it in an ANCOVA model is equivalent to performing a TMLE update in an RCT.

-Since trials are usually small, using large external datasets to learn a prognostic score can be a good idea \citep{Schuler2020, Liao2023}.
+Clinical trials are usually small, so using large external datasets to learn a prognostic score can be a good idea \cite{Schuler2020, Liao2023, HojbjerreFrandsen2024}.
 However, if external data are not available or trustworthy, one could imagine building the prognostic model on the trial data itself to eliminate the use of historical data.
 Specifically, one would fit a prognostic model on the trial data by regressing $Y$ onto $(A,W)$ with machine learning methods and then predict the outcome for each participant $\widehat \rho_1(A, W) = \hat\mu (A,W)$, now predicting the outcome using the actual treatment allocation.
-The idea is then to add the predictions as an additional covariate in the design matrix for the ANCOVA method, following the prognostic score adjustment procedure as normally i.e. using the plug in procedure described in Section~\ref{sec:ateestimation}.
+The idea is then to add the predictions as an additional covariate in the design matrix for the ANCOVA method, following the prognostic score adjustment procedure, i.e. using the plug-in procedure described in Section~\ref{sec:ateestimation}.
 This procedure will be referred to as within-trial prognostic score adjustment.
+This procedure can be summarized as: